freealise/freealise/plots/readme.md

-- Freealise is a band :) 'Thou Shalt Not Swear' (political program in lyrics)
+- Freealise is a band :) (Bernie Sanders' follower political program in lyrics)

 - story of Moschiach as a Dark Lord ("...and with your evil inclination")